rustcod/roguelike-tutorial/src/pt-1/02-showing-the-@-on-screen.md

 extern crate pixset;
 ```

+Right below all the `extern`s we'll import some names into our scope to reduce the typing we need to do:

+```rust
+use gltile::colors;
+use pixset::Pix;
+```

 `glium`, our OpenGL library, needs to create a window for us to draw on, and in order to do so it needs the size of the window to create, in pixels.
 Since we're using a tileset with 16x16 pixel tiles and want a window with a width of 80 tiles and height of 50 tiles, we'll need a window with 1,280 pixels wide and 800 pixels tall.
 The rest is just boilerplate to get things up and running.
 Ultimately all we care about is the `renderer` that we get from the last line.
-Note that we pass the renderer `pixset::TILESET`, which gives us the default tileset provided by the `pixset` crate.
+Note that we pass the renderer `pixset::TILESET`, which gives us the default tileset provided by the `pixset` crate along with the `Empty` tile from that `TILESET` which the renderer uses to initialize a blank screen.
 All of this code goes inside the `main` function.

-Right below all the `extern`s we'll import some names into our scope to reduce the typing we need to do:

-```rust
-use gltile::colors;
-use pixset::Pix;
-```

 ```rust
 let mut events_loop = glium::glutin::EventsLoop::new();